Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Saves

 A save is a roll to avoid bad outcomes from risky choices and circumstances.
 PCs roll a d20 for an appropriate ability score.
 If they roll equal to or under that ability score, they pass.
 Otherwise, they fail.
-A 1 is always a success, and a 20 is always a failure.
+A 1 is always a critical success, and a 20 is always a critical failure.

 For an **opposed** save, both the PC and their opponent make a save.
 Whoever rolls the *highest* number under or equal to their ability score wins the save.
 If both sides fail, the *highest* result wins.
 Add any ability score above 20 to your result.

+You may spend 5 Mythos Knowledge (MK) to re-roll one of your damage rolls or saves, unless it is a critical failure.

 ### Actions